AMD APU: History

-In November 2017, HP released the Envy x360, featuring the Ryzen 5 2500U APU, the first 4th generation APU, based on the Zen CPU architecture and the Vega graphics architecture.

 Features

 Heterogeneous System Architecture

 AMD is a founding member of the Heterogeneous System Architecture (HSA) Foundation and is consequently actively working on developing HSA in cooperation with other members.
 The following hardware and software implementations are available in AMD's APU-branded products:

 Feature overview

 APU or Radeon Graphics branded platforms

-AMD APUs have a unique architecture: they have AMD CPU modules, cache, and a discrete-class graphics processor, all on the same die using the same bus.
+AMD APUs have CPU modules, cache, and a discrete-class graphics processor, all on the same die using the same bus.
 This architecture allows for the use of graphics accelerators, such as OpenCL, with the integrated graphics processor.
 The goal is to create a "fully integrated" APU, which, according to AMD, will eventually feature 'heterogeneous cores' capable of processing both CPU and GPU work automatically, depending on the workload requirement.